denoland/deno/Roadmap.md

   eof: boolean;
 }

-// Reader is the interface that wraps the basic Read method.
+// Reader is the interface that wraps the basic read() method.
 // https://golang.org/pkg/io/#Reader
 interface Reader {
-  // Read reads up to p.byteLength bytes into p.
+  // read() reads up to p.byteLength bytes into p.
 It returns the number of bytes
   // read (0 <= n <= p.byteLength) and any error encountered.
-Even if Read
+Even if read()
   // returns n < p.byteLength, it may use all of p as scratch space during the
   // call.
-If some data is available but not p.byteLength bytes, Read
+If some data is available but not p.byteLength bytes, read()
   // conventionally returns what is available instead of waiting for more.
   //
-  // When Read encounters an error or end-of-file condition after successfully
+  // When read() encounters an error or end-of-file condition after successfully
   // reading n > 0 bytes, it returns the number of bytes read.
 It may return the
   // (non-nil) error from the same call or return the error (and n == 0) from a
   // subsequent call.
 An instance of this general case is that a Reader
   // returning a non-zero number of bytes at the end of the input stream may
   // return either err == EOF or err == nil.
-The next Read should return 0, EOF.
+The next read() should return 0, EOF.
   //
   // Callers should always process the n > 0 bytes returned before considering
   // the error err.
 Doing so correctly handles I/O errors that happen after
   // reading some bytes and also both of the allowed EOF behaviors.
   //
-  // Implementations of Read are discouraged from returning a zero byte count
+  // Implementations of read() are discouraged from returning a zero byte count
   // with a nil error, except when p.byteLength == 0.
 Callers should treat a
   // return of 0 and nil as indicating that nothing happened; in particular it
   // does not indicate EOF.